georgian-io-archive/foreshadow/.github/pull_request_template.md

 ### Description
 <!--
 Please add a narrative description of your the changes made and the rationale behind them.
-If making a enhancement include the motivation and use cases addressed.
+If making an enhancement include the motivation and use cases addressed.
 -->